 Stress test.
 As part of your contingency planning, you need to perform a stress test.
 It will help your team members uncover any hidden gaps in the planning process while ensuring everyone has enough training.
 The stress test clarifies steps for team members and makes both management and staff prepared for unexpected situations.

 Regular review.
-Last but not least, regular reviewing and updating are necessary steps of contingency in project management since any changes related to the project can impact its execution.
+Last but not least, regular reviewing and updating are necessary steps of contingency in project management, since any changes related to the project can impact its execution.

-The benefits of contingency plans
+The benefits of contingency plan